Ezequiel Schelotto: Deportivo Morón

+Barletta

+In July 2023, Schelotto agreed to return to Italy, signing for Serie D club Barletta.

 International career

-Thanks to his Italian ancestry, Schelotto was eligible for Italian citizenship.
+As a dual citizen of Argentina and Italy (the latter due to his ancestry), Schelotto was eligible to play internationally for both countries.
 In November 2009, he was called up to the Italian national under-21 team, and was immediately featured in the starting lineup in a game against Hungary on 13 November.

 Since making his debut, he played all available 2011 UEFA European Under-21 Football Championship qualification matches, and unusually as right back in the last qualification match against Wales in September.
 In that match, Italy beat Wales 1–0 and narrowly topped Wales as the group winner.
-He assisted Stefano Okaka to score the second goal in the first leg of the playoff round against Belarus, but missed the second leg due to suspension.
+He assisted Stefano Okaka to score the second goal in the first leg of the playoff round against Belarus but missed the second leg due to suspension.
 Italy were eventually eliminated due to a 0–3 loss against Belarus in Borisov.

 On 10 August 2012, he was called up by Cesare Prandelli to the Italian senior team for a friendly against England, where he made his debut in the 2–1 defeat.

 Personal life

 Born in Buenos Aires, Schelotto also holds an Italian passport due to his Italian descent from Cogoleto (GE), in Liguria, where his great-great-grandfather Giovanni Battista Francesco Schelotto emigrated from in the late 19th century.
-He is the fifth of seven children – including 5 males – two of whom are also footballers.
+He is the fifth of seven children – including five males – two of whom are also footballers.